Uniform Child Custody Jurisdiction and Enforcement Act: Determination of jurisdiction

+Uniform Child Custody Jurisdiction Act (UCCJA)

-The UCCJEA replaced a previous Uniform Act, the "Uniform Child Custody Jurisdiction Act", primarily because the old act was inconsistent with the federal Parental Kidnapping Prevention Act when determining proper jurisdiction for initial custody determinations and because of contradictory interpretations of the PKPA.
-The UCCJEA corrects these problems.
-The UCCJEA also added uniform procedures to register and enforce child-custody orders across state lines.
+A previous Uniform Act, the Uniform Child Custody Jurisdiction Act, set out jurisdiction rules for initial custody determinations inconsistent with the federal Parental Kidnapping Prevention Act.
+Additionally, there were contradictory interpretations of the PKPA.
+The UCCJEA corrects these problems and adds uniform procedures to register and enforce child custody orders across state lines.

 Initial custody determination

 To determine which state has proper jurisdiction to make an "initial determination" of child custody, the UCCJEA proceeds in the following order of priority: